Pin not your faith on another's sleeve, for he who believes easily is easily deceived. (American proverb)

 There are at least two wise ways of dealing with often occurring doubts, apart from putting them aside for a while and longer.

-(1) Fine beliefs usher in better living, as working-belieft Buddha's Gentle Middle Path can do.
+(1) Fine beliefs usher in better living, as working-beliefs.
+Belief in the general Gentle Middle Path can help.

-(2) Fine working-doubts may also usher in better living, as Buddha says in the Kalama Sutta.
-The word "working" in "working-beliefs" and "working-doubts" are much as to the working hypotheses in research.
-It means they do not have to be stiff and rigorous, and may be tested out in the living, compared with what others have found, and then made use of, allowing for feedback and monitoring along the way.
+(2) Fine working-doubts (they are called alternative hypotheses in research) may also usher in better living, as Buddha says in the Kalama Sutta.
+"Working-beliefs" and "working-doubts" are much as the working hypotheses in research - not all set, stiff and rigorous.
+Some may also be tested out in the open and compared with what others have found.
+With some modifications some may then be made use of with skill and aplomb, allowing for feedback and monitoring along the way.

 In Buddhism, a belief is for living well enough.
 Theological beliefs are generally not treated by Buddha, as far as scholars know.